credsign/credsign.github.io/README.md

 # The Distributed News Terminal
 Credsign lets you publish and view content using the Ethereum blockchain.
 The result is an always available, censorship resistant source of information.
-It is currently in beta on the Ethereum test network, available at <https://credsign.github.io/testnet>.
+It is currently in beta on the Ethereum test network at <https://credsign.github.io/testnet>.

 # Development enviroment setup

 **To setup on a local privatenet**

 1. Copy or link `geth` to the root of this repo.
-2. Run `node dev --privnet` to start your local node.
+2. Run `node dev --sync --network=privnet` to start your local node.
 Leave it running.
 3. Run `node dev --deploy --network=privnet --contracts=all` to deploy the contracts.
 When prompted for a password, use `credsign`.
-4. Run `node dev --frontend` to compile the webapp and serve it at <http://localhost:8000/>
+4. Run `node dev --serve` to compile the webapp and serve it at <http://localhost:8000/>

 Modifying files in `./app/src` will trigger a recompile while the frontend server is running.